Anfield Stadium

 Liverpool has cemented itself as a major force in English and European football.
 They have competed consecutively in the top flight since 1964 and have finished in the top ten every year since then – The Reds have a great deal to celebrate.

-They have won 19 league championships, 9 League Cups and 6 European Cups – the latter two being more than any other British team!
-Some household names that led Liverpool to victory are Liam Millar, Ben Davies, and Curtis Jones.
+They have won 20 league championships, 10 League Cups and 6 European Cups – the latter two being more than any other British team!
+Some household names that led Liverpool to victory are Kenny Dalglish, Mohamed Salah, and Virgil Van Dijk.

 Spectating at Anfield is an exciting day out for any Reds fan.
 To make the day all the more luxurious, why not entertain guests with our fantastic Anfield hospitality packages.